angularya/Retina/README.md

 ### Installing

 A step by step series of examples that tell you how to get a development env running
+1. Download all the file in Retina Repo

-1. Make sure you have an internet connection
+2. Make sure you have an internet connection
-2. and just run the install.sh
+3. and just run the install.sh

 ## Running the tests